MelbourneDeveloper/Device.Net/README.md

 This repos have implementations of Hid.Net and Usb.Net.
 These should help you to understand how the libraries can be used to connect to various devices.

-https://github.com/MelbourneDeveloper/Trezor.Net (UWP, Android, Console - .NET Framework)
+[Trezor Hardwarewallet](https://github.com/MelbourneDeveloper/Trezor.Net) (UWP, Android, Console - .NET Framework)

 https://github.com/MelbourneDeveloper/Ledger.Net (UWP, Console - .NET Core)